aliftech/FormatFusion/README.md

 For more examples, you can visit our <a href="https://github.com/aliftech/FormatFusion/blob/master/DOCUMENTATION.md">documentation</a>.

+## FormatFusion CLI(Command Line Interface)

+This new feature is aimed to make user easily convert file to other format.
+For further information you can check in [our documentation](DOCUMENTATION.md).

 ## Contributing

 Kindly read our [Contributing Guide](CONTRIBUTING.md) to familiarize yourself with ToolJet's development process, how to suggest bug fixes and improvements, and the steps for building and testing your changes. <br>